 The school will use the national attendance codes to ensure attendance and absence are monitored and recorded in a consistent way.
-Our school will use Sheffield L.A.
-Attendance and Inclusion's document "Schools Own Management of Attendance' 2022 to ensure coding is robust and appropriate.
+Our school will use updated codes from the Department for Education's "Working together to improve school attendance" September 2024 to ensure coding is robust and appropriate.
 The document also gives useful advice about how parents can be supported and challenged after giving reasons for absence appropriate to the different codes.

 The following codes will be used: